Skip to main content

 Build an MCP server in under 30 minutes: from setup through tool definition to deployment.
 Using the official Anthropic SDK with practical code examples.

 An MCP server is a program that exposes structured tools to AI models via the standardized Model Context Protocol.
-Using Anthropic's official TypeScript SDK, you can build a working MCP server in under 30 minutes.
+Using the official TypeScript SDK, you can build a working MCP server in under 30 minutes.
 This article covers every step: from setup to deployment.

 MCP (Model Context Protocol) has become the de facto standard for AI tool integration since November 2024.
 Over 10,000 MCP servers already exist.
 But most developers use pre-built servers — missing the potential of building custom tools tailored to their exact needs.